Jarzka/stylefy/README.md

 - Define how your style behaves in different modes, for example mouse is on top of an element using the style
 - Vendor prefixes

-# TODO

-The following features are planned to be added soon:

-- Media queries
-- Keyframes

 # Requirements

 Currently stylefy works only with [Reagent](https://github.com/reagent-project/reagent).
 This is because stylefy forces all components to re-render themselves when currently used styles are changed.
 This requirement has been implemented using Reagent atoms, which is deref'd in all components calling *use-style*.